Trump says love him or hate him, you’ll vote for him

 Mr. Trump challenged the crowd, “You have the best unemployment, you have the most successful state in the history of your state.
 And then you’re going to vote for somebody else?
 I don’t think that’s going to happen, folks.”

-The president brought with him former campaign manager Corey Lewandowski, whom he’s urging to run for the Senate from New Hampshire against Democratic Sen. Jeanne Shaheen.
+The president brought with him former campaign manager Corey Lewandowski, whom he is urging to run for the Senate against Democrat Jeanne Shaheen.

 “Corey Lewandowski loves your state,” the president said.
 “He’s tough and he’s smart.
 He’d be tough to beat.
 He hasn’t made up his mind yet.
 Corey, let us know, please.”

-Mr. Lewandowski, his wife Alison, their four children and his mother flew with the president on Air Force One to New Hampshire for the rally.
+Mr. Lewandowski, his wife, Alison, their four children and his mother flew with the president on Air Force One to New Hampshire for the rally.
 He has said he is seriously considering a Senate campaign.

 Mr. Lewandowski was also subpoenaed Thursday by the House Judiciary Committee to answer questions next month in connection with the panel’s obstruction-of-justice investigation into the president.
-Special Counsel Robert Mueller’s report described his involvement in an effort to get then-Attorney General Jeff Sessions to curtail the Russia investigation.
+Special counsel Robert Mueller’s report described his involvement in an effort to get then-Attorney General Jeff Sessions to curtail the Russia investigation.

 Former New Hampshire Sen. Judd Gregg, a Republican, has called Mr. Lewandowski “a thug” and told the Union-Leader newspaper that a Senate campaign by him would be “an outrage.”